Health Advocate Susan Lorimor shares about her family's experience with hypothyroidism.

 The pituitary gland is a small gland in the brain.
 The pituitary is often referred to as the body's master gland because it controls the activity of most other hormone-secreting glands, including the thyroid.
 A problem in the pituitary gland may impact its ability to produce thyroid-stimulating hormone (TSH).
 Without TSH, the thyroid won't produce and secrete thyroid hormones because it doesn't have the "signal" from the pituitary.

 Iodine, a trace element, is required for the thyroid gland to produce thyroid hormones effectively.
 Iodine stimulates the production and release of thyroid hormones thyroxine (T4) and triiodothyronine (T3).
 Too little iodine can cause hypothyroidism.

 In some cases, temporary thyroiditis can happen after pregnancy (postpartum thyroiditis) or a viral illness.

 Testing for hypothyroidism

 I was first tested for hypothyroidism a few years ago as part of an annual physical.
 While I do not have the condition, I am glad my primary care doctor suggested the test.
 I did not have signs of hypothyroidism.
-Still, the thyroid blood test gives me a baseline if I ever start to experience hypothyroidism signs or symptoms.
+Still, a thyroid blood test gives me a baseline if I ever start to experience hypothyroidism signs or symptoms.